glencstev/glencstev.github.io/home.md

 permalink: /home/
 ---

-My Name is Glen Stevens, I am an Engineering(Robotics) student at ASU's Polytechnic Campus.
-I've worked on multiple academic projects in pursuit of my degree and welcome you to my website.
-Feel free to look over my past projects and current projects under the projects tab, or click on one of the linkes below to find my social media.
+# About Me
+Hello, my name is Glen Stevens and I am a Engineering, MS student at ASU's polytechnic campus in Mesa, AZ.
+I did my undergraduate degree in Robotics Engineering, focusing on mechanical design and embedded systems.
+My interests are directed towards mechanical design and robotics integration.

+I have participated in multiple projects during my undergraduate degree, such as the development of a device to detect conditions to mold growth and a wearable health monitor to detect heart rate, blood oxygen levels, temperature and skin resistivity.
+You can see more information about these projects and others I am currently working on under the [Projects](https://glencstev.github.io/projects/) section of this site.

 [LinkedIn](https://www.linkedin.com/in/glencstevens/)